 - Open the filters dropdown menu.

 - Enter the filter name and select the boxes next to the team members you’d like to include (minimum of 2, maximum of 1,000).

 Note: You can create up to a maximum of 30 filters.

-While any users with the owner or contributor role can filter by user groups, custom filters won’t be visible to other team members.
+While any users with the admin or account manger role can filter by user groups, custom filters won’t be visible to other team members.
 You can also combine any number of filters by user group and custom filters in the same query: